-HOT WATER is portable water supplied to plumbing fixtures at a temperature of not less than one-hundred ten degrees Fahrenheit (110^{0} F) .
+HOT WATER is portable water supplied to plumbing fixtures at a temperature of not less than 110^0 F.

 HOTEL (MOTEL) is a residential building containing six or more guest rooms intended or designed to be used, or which are used, rented, or hired out to be occupied, or which are occupied for sleeping purposes by guests.